-The chemical-shift anisotropy (CSA) is one of the most useful interactions in solid-state NMR, as the principal values of its tensor span a convenient frequency range for many relevant heteronuclei present in organic materials, such as 13 C, 15 N or 31 P. Excluding effects of intermediate motions on the NMR timescale, deviations from the static-limit isotropic powder lineshapes, characterized by the 3 principal values or the 3 commonly derived invariants (isotropic shift, anisotropy and asymmetry), are immediately informative about the geometry of fast-limit motions (Kulik et al., 1994; Titman et al., 1994) as well as orientation effects in non-isotropic samples (Maricq and Waugh, 1979; Hentschel et al., 1978).
+Chemical-shift anisotropy (CSA) is one of the most useful interactions in solid-state NMR, as the principal values of its tensor span a convenient frequency range for many relevant heteronuclei present in organic materials, such as 13C, 15N or 31P.
+Excluding effects of intermediate motions on the NMR timescale, deviations from the static-limit isotropic powder line shapes, characterized by the three principal values or the three commonly derived invariants (isotropic shift, anisotropy and asymmetry), are immediately informative about the geometry of fast-limit motions (Kulik et al., 1994; Titman et al., 1994) as well as orientation effects in non-isotropic samples (Maricq and Waugh, 1979; Hentschel et al., 1978).
 The latter are the main concern of this contribution.

-The most complete information would be the extraction of the full orientation distribution function (ODF), which is best achieved with the dedicated "DECODER" 2D experiment involving a mechanical sample flip (Schmidt-Rohr et al., 1992), or with some compromises in special cases even from 1D spectra (Hempel and Schneider, 1982).
+The most complete information would be the extraction of the full orientation distribution function (ODF), which is best achieved with the dedicated DECODER 2D experiment involving a mechanical sample flip (Schmidt-Rohr et al., 1992) or with some compromises in special cases even from 1D spectra (Hempel and Schneider, 1982).
 Alternatively, the anisotropy can be quantified by orientational moments, which are proportional to expansion coefficients of the orientation distribution in terms of Legendre polynomials.
-For the evaluation of static powder lineshapes, two different schemes for the estimation of orientational moments were applied, (i) a decomposition of the spectra into elementary spectra belonging to different Legendre polynomials (Hentschel et al., 1978), or (ii) the estimation of the orientational moments from the lineshape moments (Hempel et al., 1999).
-All these low-resolution approaches suffer from spectral overlap, leaving selective isotope labeling, possibly also
+For the evaluation of static powder line shapes, two different schemes for the estimation of orientational moments were applied: (i) a decomposition of the spectra into elementary spectra belonging to different Legendre polynomials (Hentschel et al., 1978) or (ii) the estimation of the orientational moments from the line-shape moments (Hempel et al., 1999).
+All these low-resolution approaches suffer from spectral overlap, leaving selective isotope labeling, possibly also with 2H (Spiess, 1982) and harnessing its well-defined quadrupolar coupling, as a certainly non-routine and often unfeasible alternative.